woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/rest.rst

 .. _file_upload:

-To create a new task within an import, a client may upload file(s) to the ``tasks`` collection via a multi part form.
+To create a new task within an import, a client may upload file(s) to the ``tasks`` collection via a multipart form.
 The ``Content-Type`` header should have a value of "multipart/form-data" (optionally with a subtype).

 /imports/<importId>/task/<taskId>